mo-soleimani/mo-soleimani.github.io/_pages/cv.md

 - Mokhtarzadeh, S., & **Suleimany, M.** (2023).
 Who benefits more from urban cooling strategies?
 Exploring climate justice in vulnerable groups’ access to blue-green infrastructure. *In: Cheshmehzangi A, He B, Sharifi A, & Matzarakis A. Climate Change & Cooling Cities.
 Springer Publication.* ISBN: 978-981-99-3675-5

 **Conference Papers**
 - **Suleimany, M.** (2021).
-Smart urban management and IoT; Paradigm of egovernance and technologies in developing communities. *The 5th International Conference on Internet of Things and Applications.* [DOI](https://doi.org/10.1109/IoT52625.2021.9469713)
+Smart urban management and IoT; Paradigm of egovernance and technologies in developing communities. *The 5th International Conference on Internet of Things and Applications.* [DOI Link](https://doi.org/10.1109/IoT52625.2021.9469713)

 ## 🌍 Service & Leadership